wpolly0419/Borwein_verify/README.md

 # Borwein_verify

-Run verify n to check the Borwein conjecture up to n.
+Run verify1 n to check the Borwein conjecture up to n.